MicrosoftDocs/azure-devops-docs/docs/user-guide/about-vsts-tfs.md

 VSTS is the cloud offering that provides a scalable, reliable, and globally available hosted service.
 It is backed by a 99.9% SLA, monitored by our 24-7 operations team, and available in local data centers around the world.

-Team Foundation Server is the on-premises offering built on a SQL Server backend.
-Organizations typically choose on-premises TFS when they need their data to stay within your network, or they want access to SharePoint sites and SQL Server reporting services that integrate with TFS data and tools.
+Team Foundation Server is the on-premises offering built on a SQL Server back end.
+Enterprises typically choose on-premises TFS when they need their data to stay within your network, or they want access to SharePoint sites and SQL Server reporting services that integrate with TFS data and tools.

-While both offerings provide the same [essential services](services.md), compared with TFS, VSTS provides organizations these added benefits:
+While both offerings provide the same [essential services](services.md), compared with TFS, VSTS provides organizations the following added benefits:

 - Simplified server management
 - Immediate access to the latest and greatest features